LonesG/camperhacks/README.md

 ## Testing

+### Initial Testing

+-   The website was tested on Google Chrome, Internet Explorer and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone 11.
+-   Testing was completed to ensure that all pages were linking correctly from the navigation bar.
+-   I tested to ensure the Sign Up form is validated and requires all fields to be filled before submitting is allowed.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Further Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+ - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://validator.w3.org/)